Deric-Williamson/Movie-Analysis_Microsoft/README.md

 ## Approach
 * Web Scraping
-  * gathered the raw data from [The Numbers.com](https://www.the-numbers.com/movies/report/All/All/All/All/All/All/All/All/All/None/None/2020/2020/1/1/None/None/None/None?show-release-date=On&show-domestic-box-office=On&show-international-box-office=On&show-worldwide-box-office=On&view-order-by=domestic-box-office&view-order-direction=desc)
+  * Gathered the raw data from [The Numbers.com](https://www.the-numbers.com/movies/report/All/All/All/All/All/All/All/All/All/None/None/2020/2020/1/1/None/None/None/None?show-release-date=On&show-domestic-box-office=On&show-international-box-office=On&show-worldwide-box-office=On&view-order-by=domestic-box-office&view-order-direction=desc)
-  * collected data by top one-hundred per month for the last five years
+  * Collected data by top one-hundred per month for the last five years
 * Data-Cleaning
-  * prepared the data for utilazation
+  * Prepared the data for utilization
-  * expoted clean data in a .csv file
+  * Exported clean data in a .csv file
 * Querying
-  * presenting the data in a fashion that is easy to back up recommendations
+  * Presenting the data in a fashion that is easy to back up recommendations

 ### Applications Utilized
 Data Science Tools used: